Additivity of derived limits in the Cohen model: Conclusion

 We may also ask about how large the continuum must be for additivity of derived limits, both for $\mathbf{A}$ and for arbitrary $\Om_\omega$ systems. \begin{question} What is the minimum value of the continuum compatible with $\lim^n\mathbf{A}=0$ for every $n>0$? \end{question} \begin{question} What is the minimum value of the continuum compatible with additivity of derived limits for $\Om_\omega$ systems? \end{question} Note that if $GCH$ holds in the ground model, then after forcing with $\operatorname{Add}(\omega,\beth_\omega)$ the continuum will be of size $\aleph_{\omega+1}$, giving an upper bound.
-In light of the results of \cite{NVHDL}, of particular interest is when $\mathfrak{b}<\mathfrak{d}$, for instance the Mitchell and Miller models.
-A related question, which is true when $n=1$, is the following. \begin{question} Suppose $X$ is a $<^*$-increasing $\omega_n$ sequence.
-Is $\lim^n\mathbf{A}\upharpoonright X\neq0$? \end{question} This is true when $n=1$, as shown in \cite{SHDLST}.
-A positive result would also eliminate the need for the weak diamond principles used in \cite{NVHDL} to obtain the nonvanishing of higher derived limits.
+In light of the results of \cite{NVHDL} and \cite{NVHDLWS}, of particular interest is when $\mathfrak{b}<\mathfrak{d}$ and there are no unbounded $\mathfrak{d}$ chains, for instance in the Mitchell and Miller models.
+A related question, the answer to which is yes when $n=1$, is the following. \begin{question} Suppose $X$ is a $<^*$-increasing $\omega_n$ sequence.
+Is $\lim^n\mathbf{A}\upharpoonright X\neq0$? \end{question} A theorem from the theory of Hausdorff gaps implies the answer is yes when $n=1$; see \cite[96-98]{BE}; a special case when $X$ is an $\aleph_1$ scale appears as \cite[Theorem 2.4]{DSV}.
+Question \ref{om_n_quest} is likely very difficult and would open many doors.
+A positive answer would remove the requirement of weak $\diamondsuit$ sequences from \cite{NVHDL} since if $\mathfrak{b}=\mathfrak{d}=\kappa$ then there is a $<^*$-increasing $\omega_n$ sequence which is $<^*$ cofinal in $\omega^\omega$; a nontrivial $n$-coherent family defined along such a scale induces a nontrivial coherent family on all of $\omega^\omega$.
+It seems plausible that a positive answer would also remove the requirement of weak $\diamondsuit$ from \cite{NVHDLWS} as well, though the $<^*$-increasing $\omega_n$ sequence defined there is (importantly) not $<^*$-cofinal.

+Finally, we conclude by asking how far our results on additivity of strong homology can be extended.

+\begin{question} On what class of spaces can strong homology be additive and have compact supports? \end{question} The classes of Polish spaces and $\sigma$-compact Polish spaces are of particular interest.